 My main research area is counting complexity.
-I am also interested in parameterized complexity theory (especially for counting problems), graph minor theory and smoothed analysis.
+I am also interested in parameterized complexity theory (especially for counting problems), lower bounds under the different exponential-time hypotheses, graph minor theory and, to a lesser extent, in smoothed analysis.

-40th International Colloquium on Automata, Languages and Programming (ICALP 2013).
-To appear.
+40th International Colloquium on Automata, Languages and Programming (ICALP 2013)

 - Assistant for Grundzüge von Algorithmen und Datenstrukturen (Basic lecture, 2012)